Air Jordan Sneakers: The most popular kicks for every sneakerhead to invest in

 3 /9

 Jordan One Take 4 PF is inspired by Russell Westbrook’s latest signature pair of shoes.
 With the outsole wrapping up nearly to the midsole, the pair offers great traction, stability and control.
 The Zoom Air cushioning in the forefoot ensures optimum comfort while the lock loop provides more security on the court.
-Not to forget the stunning black and white colourway topped with metallic gold accents and Jumpman logo adding just the right touch of opulence to the design.
+Not to forget the stunning white and lagoon pulse colourway topped with metallic gold and red accents and Jumpman logo adding just the right touch of opulence to the design.

-And it’s time to step out in style and comfort with the Nike Jordan System.23, a pair that redefines cool in a quirky way.
-This stretch-woven bootie is like wearing a structured, heavy-duty sock that’s made on a thin rubber sole.
-It hugs your foot with padding and warmth for indoor slipper vibes.
-This slip-on pair features a lightweight shell design composed of durable foam with indentations on the outsole for better grip, ventilation holes for freshness and a thick foam tread.
-You can also wear just the outside shell (without the bootie) since it comes with an extra insole to let you do so with utmost comfort and grip.
+And it’s time to step out in style and comfort with this elegant iteration of the classic Air Jordan 1 Low silhouette.
+Fashioned in neutral tones and suede detailing is the Air Jordan 1 Low SE Craft that features encapsulated Air Unit in the heel and a foam midsole to provide cushioning.
+While its rubber sole lends traction, the low-rise cushioned collar gives ankle support and comfort.
+The wings logo on the heel, Jumpman logo on the tongue and perforations on the toe are some of the OG details that have been retained.

 An iconic in the sneaker culture that has been revamped and remastered time and again, the classic Air Jordan 1 Retro High OG had to be on the list.
 While the classic encapsulated Air-Sole unit keeps the comfort in check with the lightweight cushioning, the rubber cupsole provides extra traction.
 Signature detailing like the wings logo on sides, Nike Air tongue label and the perforated toe have been retained whereas, the sophisticated colourway lends an understated class to the design.